 If you take time to search for websites mentioning my name, you will find sites with articles deconstructing my life.
 You will also find my name and articles mentioned on Facebook, Twitter, Google+, Free Jinger, Reddit, and a number of public/private sites.

-Those of you who have read this blog for years know I stopped blogging when the emotional and mental stress became too much.
-I think, thanks to my seeing a counselor on a regular basis, that I have learned to handle the stress that comes from having a public blog that is widely read.
+Those of you who have read this blog for years know I stopped blogging several times when the emotional and mental stress became too much.
+(That I have been blogging now for six years straight is nothing short of a miracle.)
+What changed?
+Thanks to me seeing a counselor on a regular basis, I have learned to handle the stress that comes from having a public blog that is widely read.
 This doesn’t mean that I plan on blogging until Jesus comes again, but I hope I have enough mental and emotional wherewithal to withstand the pressures that come my way.
-If anything puts an end to my writing career it will be chronic illness and pain.
+If anything puts an end to my writing career it will be chronic illness and unrelenting pain.
+Recent health circumstances have had me circling the proverbial blogging drain, but, so far, I have been able to find the stopper, keeping me from disappearing.
+No promises, but I live for another day.

-Recently, a man by the name of Steve Ransom sent me an email that I shared with readers in a post titled Steve Ransom Lays Down a Challenge to Bruce and His Fellow Atheists.
+Several years ago, a man by the name of Steve Ransom sent me an email that I shared with readers in a post titled Steve Ransom Lays Down a Challenge to Bruce and His Fellow Atheists.
 He purported to have a new argument that he was sure would set me back on the right path to God.
-All he really had was a deconstruction of my life and how I had followed a false God.
+All he really had was a deconstruction of my life, and how I had followed a false God.
 There was a time such a deconstruction would cause me mental and emotional angst.
-Not any more.
+Not anymore.

-When I started blogging I thought if I just told my story people would understand, even if they disagreed with me.
-I thought if I just explained myself that my critics would at least understand my viewpoint.
-I know, quite naïve of me.
+When I started blogging, I thought if I just told my story people would understand, even if they disagreed with me.
+I thought if I just explained myself, that my critics would at least understand my viewpoint.
+I know, I know, quite naïve of me.

 This subject came up one day during counseling.
 I expressed my dismay over Evangelicals not being willing to accept my explanation of my life.
 Who knows my life better than me, right?
 My counselor told me: